BrianSemiglia/Cycle.swift/README.md

 ```

 ### Concept
 The goal is to produce an application that has clear and uniform boundaries between the declarative and procedural.
-The declarative side can be understood as a timeline of `Effects` based on the incoming timeline of `Events` which when intertwined can be visualized as such:
+The declarative side can be understood as a timeline of `Frames` based on the incoming timeline of `Events` which when intertwined can be visualized as such:

 ![alt tag](cycled_model_timeline.png)